Skip to content

 Myofunctional treatment usually lasts from nine months to two years depending on the child’s age, concomitant treatment, the nature of the problem and the diagnosis.

 Appointments usually take place 1–2 times a month and last from 30 minutes to an hour.
-The treatment plan is constantly adjusted according to the patient’s progress and the efficiency of home work.
+The treatment plan is continuously adjusted according to the patient’s progress and the effectiveness of home exercises.